Ansari06/Basic-Calculator/README.md

 2) Multiplication
 3) Addition
 4) Subtraction
->In the Calculator there are two specific features include, which are  [CLEAR], [00].
+>In the Calculator there are two specific features include, which are  [CLEAR] and [00].
 >With the help of [CLEAR] you can easily clear your whole Output, and [00] help's you to reduce the calculation time.